How to Paint a Flower

 Step 9 – Add some final touches to your flower painting

-Choose a shadow color that complements the existing greens, to cool the shadows and suggest a distance or thickness to the leaf of the flower.
-Apply this color to the lower parts of the leaves and along the veins to create texture and depth.
+Choose a shadow color that complements the existing greens, to cool the shadows and convey a distance or thickness to the leaf of the flower.
+Apply this color to the lower parts of the leaves and along the veins to create texture.
 In addition, study your entire flower painting.
 Add more contrast in those areas where it is needed.
 Add the necessary elements that were missed in the previous steps.